If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 Each new tool spawns its own ecosystem of courses:

-But here’s the thing about tools: they’re not skills.
+Here’s the thing about tools: they’re not UI UX design skills.
 They’re just means to an end.

 A carpenter doesn’t become better by owning more hammers.
 They become better by building more things.
 The hammer is incidental.

-What Actually Matters (Spoiler: It’s Not Another Course)
+What UI UX Design Skills Actually Matter (Spoiler: Not Another Course)

 The designers who succeed aren’t the ones with the most certifications.
 They’re the ones who can:

-With stakeholders who don’t care about your design process, with developers who think your design is “too complicated,” with users who just want things to work.
+Communicate clearly.
+With stakeholders who don’t care about your design process, with developers who think your design is “just changing some colors,” with users who just want things to work.

-Imperfect things that get better through iteration, not perfect things that never see daylight.
+Ship things.
+Imperfect things that get better through iteration, not perfect things that never see daylight because you’re still refining the component library.

+Work with constraints.
 Budget constraints, technical constraints, time constraints, political constraints.
-Real work happens within limits, not in course exercises.
+Real product design work happens within limits, not in course exercises with unlimited iterations.

 None of these show up in UI UX design skills courses.
-They’re developed through doing real work on real problems with real consequences.
+They’re developed through doing real work on real problems where your design decisions actually affect whether the company succeeds.

 The Portfolio Theater Problem